CTSRD-CHERI/cheri-c-programming/src/allocators/allocator-guarantees.md

  * Is valid (i.e., with its tag bit set)
  * Is unsealed
  * Has bounds that permit access to the full requested range of the allocation
- * Has bounds that do not permit access to any other current allocation, implementing non-aliasing spatial safety
+ * Has bounds that do not permit access to any other current allocation, nor allocator metadata, implementing non-aliasing spatial safety
  * Has permissions that allow data load, data store, capability load, and capability store
  * Be sufficiently aligned to allow capability loads and stores at relative